-The following items are steps to take at the beginning of the school year for your child with an allergy, whether it is food, insect, environmental, or any other severe allergy.
+The following items are steps in a list form to take at the beginning of the school year for your child with an allergy, whether it is food, insect, environmental, or any other severe allergy.

 1. Make sure you have all applicable forms required by your school and school system completed, updated and signed by you and your child’s doctor/doctors.